 Baitcasting rods are better for:

-What to consider when deciding: Spinning rod vs baitcasting rod
+What to consider when deciding between a spinning rod or a baitcasting rod

 Let’s take a look at what lures are best used with what reel setup so you can decide which reel to choose for the tactics and lure presentations you use frequently for the species you fish.